The Potential of Multilayered Hierarchical Nonterrestrial Networks for 6G: A Comparative Analysis Among Networking Architectures: System Design

 \subsubsection{Space Design}

-The 3GPP has recently provided a list of parameters that should be considered for calibration and performance evaluation of satellite scenarios~\cite{38821}.
-While GEO satellites orbit on the Earth's equatorial plane at a fixed altitude of about 36,000 km, two configurations have been proposed for LEO stations, which can be deployed at an altitude of 600 or 1200 km.
-Satellite operations can be both in the S-bands at 2 GHz or in the Ka-bands (i.e., within the \gls{mmwave} spectrum) at 20 (30) GHz for downlink (uplink) transmissions, with a bandwidth of 30 and 400 MHz, respectively.
-In fact, in the AF system, intermediate satellites can both receive and relay the upstream signals, thus acting as both downlink and uplink nodes.
-It should be noticed that, while GEO satellites can support very high transmission powers (up to 73.8 dBW in the S-bands) and large phased antennas offering fine electronic beam-steering (with a receive gain of up to 28 dB/K in the Ka-bands), LEO orbits are typically populated by nano/picosatellites incorporating simple electronic devices to promote reduced component costs and energy consumption, and are constrained by the availability of limited power and antenna gain.
+According to the 3GPP specifications~\cite{38821}, LEO stations can be deployed at an altitude of 600 or 1200 km.
+Satellites can operate both in the S-bands at 2 GHz or in the Ka-bands (i.e., within the \gls{mmwave} spectrum) at 20 (30) GHz for downlink (uplink) transmissions, with a bandwidth of 30 and 400 MHz, respectively.
+It should be noticed that, while GEO satellites can support direct transmission links on the ground, thanks to their very directional and high-power transmission (up to 73.8 dBW of EIRP in the S-bands) and large phased antennas offering fine electronic beam-steering (with a receive gain of up to 28 dB/K in the Ka-bands), LEO orbits are typically populated by nano/picosatellites incorporating simple electronic devices to reduce component costs, and are constrained by limited power and antenna gains.